abusaeed2433/JavaBasic/out/production/JavaPractice/y_JavaSeventeen/info.md

-# Main changes from java-8 to java-17
+# CF changes from java-8 to java-17

 ## New `var` keyword
 - A new `var` keyword was added that allows local variables to be declared in a more concise manner,